mcollums/sass-example/README.md

 2. To get the Sass Compiler to watch and update your CSS files run ```npm run compile:sass``` in your terminal

 Sass will automatically compile into your styles.css file once there's a new change.
+Only make changes in the scss files!

 ### Author
 Michelle Collums, Software Developer